hdShang/arxiv-daily/docs/cs-AI/2025-06-05/papers/250605502v1-stealthink-a-multi-bit-and-stealthy-watermark-for-large-language-mod.md

 ---
 layout: default
-title: StealthInk: A Multi-bit and Stealthy Watermark for Large Language Models
+title: "StealthInk: A Multi-bit and Stealthy Watermark for Large Language Models"
 ---

 # StealthInk: A Multi-bit and Stealthy Watermark for Large Language Models